omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 ## 3. Compiler

 Lastly, a *compiler* converts the AST into bytecode for your virtual machine, which can then run the code.
-This is great because any person who wants to create a new language syntax for your VM only has to compile it to an AST.
+This is great because any person who wants to create a new language syntax for your VM only has to compile it to your AST.
 In fact, you could use any existing AST builder, and then convert code to your VM's bytecode.

+---

 A few years ago I built a toy programming language this way.
 Check it out!